-Similarly, the study also offers findings on the relationship between social-emotional loneliness and attribution of the significance of these women’s groups in members’ lives, although not in a comprehensive manner relative to each of the secondary variables.
+The study also offers findings on the relationship between social-emotional loneliness and attribution of the significance of these women’s groups in members’ lives, although not in a comprehensive manner relative to each of the secondary variables.
 Contrary to the hypotheses of the study, no positive correlation was found between the level of the surveyed women’s social-emotional loneliness and the degree of importance they attributed to groups in their lives, in terms of social isolation.
-In other words, women’s groups are not an adequate substitute for women who experience loneliness in the social aspects of their lives.
-Changes in the level of activity and involvement in the group did not affect the quality of the relationship between the two variables in question.
+In other words, women’s groups are not an adequate substitute for the social real-life contexts in which women experience loneliness.
+Changes in the level of activity and involvement in the group did not impact the quality of the relationship between the two variables in question.

 In contrast, a positive correlation was found between family loneliness (a sense of loneliness in the family context) and assessment of the group’s place in the lives of the study participants.
-The more isolated the women were in this respect, the higher the meaning the group had in their lives.
+The more isolated the women were in this respect, the higher the group’s significance was in their lives.
 Additionally, in this case, it was found that the relationship between the two variables is mediated by the variable ‘level of involvement and activity in the group.’
 In other words, in order to achieve the most significant benefits from these online women’s groups, participants who experience feelings of family loneliness must participate actively.
-The more active and involved women are in the groups, the higher the significance the groups have in their lives.
-Moreover, this increases the possibility for the group to serve as an alternative supportive framework for a failing family framework.
+The more active and involved women are in the groups, the higher the significance of the groups in their lives.
+This increases the possibility for the group to serve as an alternative supportive framework for a failing family framework.

 Conclusion

-The findings of the study indicate that closed women’s Facebook groups have considerable potential to satisfy needs and functions in members’ lives, to fill substantial lacks, and to provide them with alternatives to dysfunctional areas in their lives.
-At the same time, these groups are not a complete answer for all the deprivations in group members’ lives.
-For example, in terms of feelings of loneliness in general and in social contexts, Facebook groups are not perceived as providing a valid substitute.
+The findings of the study indicate that closed women’s FB groups have considerable potential to satisfy needs and functions and fill substantial gaps in members’ lives, and to provide them with alternatives to dysfunctional areas in their lives.
+At the same time, these groups are not an ample solution to all the deprivations in group members’ lives.
+For example, in terms of feelings of loneliness in general, and in social contexts, in particular, FB groups are not perceived as providing a valid substitute.

-Oldenburg (1989) offered the concept of the “third place.”
+Oldenburg (1989) offers the concept of the ‘third place.’
 He claims that in the modern world, people’s time is invested mainly in the home (first place) and work (second place).
-The third-place consists of all the other sites where people can escape from the first and second places, and gather for social activities, such as parks, cafés, street corners and pubs.
+The third place consists of all the other sites where people can escape from the first and second places, and gather for social activities, such as parks, cafés, street corners and pubs.
 These places foster a sense of community, provide support, and promote equality among members.
-It is possible to consider online social networks as examples of this "third place."
-Further, online communities blend into the other two places, since the Internet allows people to enter the third place even when they are at work or home.
+It is possible to consider online social networks as constituting a ‘third place.’
+Furthermore, online communities blend into the other two places, since the internet allows people to enter the third place even when they are at work or home.

 The contribution of the closed groups to the lives of women suffering from family loneliness might be found in the broader social context as well.
-The activity in the women’s groups may respond to some social needs, but there is no real substitute for offline activity, face-to-face social meetings, communal recreational activities.
-The sense of support, solidarity, and belonging that participation in the women’s Facebook groups give to their members, and the fact that the group is a source of advice and assistance to decision-making processes, can explain their central role for women who experience family loneliness.
-The main functions identified with family connections are adequately met, especially for women whose level of activity and involvement in groups is high.
+The activity in the women’s groups may respond to some social needs, but there is no real substitute for offline engagement, face-to-face social encounters, and communal recreational activities.
+The sense of support, solidarity and belonging that participation in the women’s FB groups gives to their members, and the fact that the group is a source of advice and assistance to decision-making processes, can explain their central role for women who experience family loneliness.
+The main functions associated with family connections are adequately met, especially for women whose level of activity and involvement in groups is high.